 This condition occurs at the early ages of a baby.
 The baby’s skull bones take several months after birth to fully harden and fuse up.
 The soft nature of the bones allows for easier passage of the baby at the birth canal, and they also provide the newborn’s brain such an ample growing time at large.

 The soft nature of the baby’s bones is also an indication that the baby’s head can turn to any particular shape.
 The common cause of this condition is lying or sleeping most times in a similar position.
+It’s worth noting that flat head syndrome is not related to infant shudder syndrome.

 Let’s learn the causes of this condition.